 - 1. The proposed lot or parcel is zoned rural residential and is a minimum of 2 acres. - 2.
-Proposed lot or parcel must lie outside the Urban Growth Boundary. - Proposed lot or parcel must not lie within a CGWA or LUBGWMA unless landowner can prove adequate water supply and water quality meets federal and state drinking water standards. - 4.
-The accessory dwelling unit shall use the same subsurface sewage disposal system used by the existing dwelling if that disposal system is adequate to accommodate the additional dwelling or as otherwise allowed and conditioned by the Planning Commission. - 5.
-Proposed lot or parcel must contain an existing single-family dwelling. - Accessory dwelling unit must be no bigger than 900ft2 of useable floor area. - Accessory dwelling unit must be installed no more than 100ft from existing singlefamily dwelling. - 8.
-Accessory dwelling unit will be served by the same water source or water supply system as the existing single-family dwelling.
+Proposed lot or parcel must lie outside the Urban Growth Boundary. - Proposed lot or parcel must not lie within a CGWA or LUBGWMA unless landowner can prove adequate water supply and water quality meets federal and state drinking water standards. - The accessory dwelling unit shall use the same subsurface sewage disposal system used by the existing dwelling if that disposal system is adequate to accommodate the additional dwelling or as otherwise allowed and conditioned by the Planning Commission. - 5.
+Proposed lot or parcel must contain an existing single-family dwelling. - Accessory dwelling unit must be no bigger than 900ft of useable floor area, exclusive of garages, carports, decks and porch covers. - Accessory dwelling unit must be installed no more than 100ft from existing singlefamily dwelling. - Accessory dwelling unit will be served by the same water source or water supply system as the existing single-family dwelling.
 If served by a well, the accessory dwelling shall maintain all setbacks from the well required by the Water Resources Commission or Water Resources Department. - The accessory dwelling unit shall adhere to all setbacks required for its zoning as described in Article 3 of this Ordinance.

-B. Airports, aircraft landing fields, aircraft charter, rental, service and maintenance facilities not located in an Aircraft Approach Zone: The Planning Commission shall find that the location and site design of the proposed facility will not be hazardous to the safety and general welfare of
+B. Airports, aircraft landing fields, aircraft charter, rental, service and maintenance facilities not located in an Aircraft Approach Zone: The Planning Commission shall find that the location and

-Commented [LJ1]: SB 644 (2023); adopted from Deschutes Co.
+Commented [LJ2]: SB 644 (2023); adopted from Deschutes Co.